marcscho/amllab/1_Designer.md

 ## Next steps

-You may now close this document and navigate back to the [main page](README.md) and open the next document for lab #2 in which you will explore Azure ML Designer.
-Alternatively, you can navigate directly to [Lab 2 - Compute Instance](1_Designer.md) to provision your Compute Instance in Azure ML.
+Once you have completed the steps outlined in the linked tutorial above, you may close this document by navigating back to the [main page](README.md) and open the next document for lab #2 for provisioning a Compute Instance.
+Alternatively, you can navigate directly to [Lab 2 - Compute Instance](2_Compute_Instance.md) from here.